jordanwatson1/jordanwatson1/README.md

 ### Hi 👋, I'm Jordan
 <hr>

-I am an aspiring software engineer currently pursing my Masters of Computer Science at the University of victoria in Canada.
+I am an aspiring software engineer currently pursing my Masters of Computer Science at the University of Victoria in Canada.
 <hr>

 <ul>